nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionStatus.inBytesPerSecond`

-`ConnectionStatus.sendRateBytesPerSecond` Estimate rate that we can send data to our peer.
-Note that this could be significantly higher than m_flOutBytesPerSec, meaning the capacity of the channel is higher than you are sending data.
+`ConnectionStatus.sendRateBytesPerSecond` estimate rate at which data can be sent to a peer.
+It could be significantly higher than `ConnectionStatus.outBytesPerSecond`, meaning the capacity of the channel is higher than outbound data.

 `ConnectionStatus.pendingUnreliable`

 `ConnectionStatus.pendingReliable`

-`ConnectionStatus.sentUnackedReliable`
+`ConnectionStatus.sentUnackedReliable` a number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus may be re-transmitted.

 `ConnectionStatus.queueTime`